Is grain-free dog food good for your pupper?

 Dry dog food normally contains more than 50% carbohydrates, which means half a dog’s diet comprises non-essential sugars.
 In order to increase the protein amount on the label (which is already as low as 20-30% in most brands) without having to increase the proportion of meat, dry food companies will add legume protein.
 This may not immediately seem like a problem, but plant protein differs from animal protein in its amino acid components, meaning that dogs are not getting their required taurine and L-carnitine.

 Not to be confused with nutrient-rich beetroot powder, beet pulp is another common filler used in many dry foods, both regular and grain-free.
 It is the fibrous by-product of sugar beet processing, which is sold cheaply to dry dog food companies.
 A 2016 study showed that beet pulp decreases the taurine levels in dogs, which again can cause DCM.

 Lyka goes against the grain

-You won’t find legumes in any of our Lyka meals, and if you’d like to give your pup grain-free food, our Free-Range Chicken and Grass-Fed Beef recipes are a great option for you.
-We use organic white quinoa in our Barn-Raised Turkey recipe and black barley in our Grass-Fed Lamb recipe.
+You won’t find legumes in any of our Lyka meals, and if you’d like to give your pup grain-free food, our Free Range Chicken and Grass Fed Beef recipes are a great option for you.
+We use organic white quinoa in our Barn Raised Turkey and Grass Fed Lamb recipes.
 The level of carbohydrates in our recipes doesn’t exceed 17% (dry matter), much of which comes from vegetables such as purple sweet potato and butternut squash.